-- The provision for adverse deviations in respect of each assumption other than the scenario-tested assumptions results from a margin for adverse deviations included in that assumption. - The assumptions unique to a particular scenario are the scenario-tested assumptions and each other assumption that is correlated with them.
-For example, policy dividends and the exercise of options by borrowers and issuers are strongly correlated with interest rates.
+- .52 The provision for adverse deviations in respect of each assumption other than the scenario-tested assumptions results from a margin for adverse deviations included in that assumption. - .53 The assumptions unique to a particular scenario are the scenario-tested assumptions and each other assumption that is correlated with them.
+For example, policy dividends and the exercise of options by borrowers and issuers, are strongly correlated with interest rates.
 Lapses may be correlated or not, depending on the circumstances.
 The assumption on a matter not so correlated would be common to all scenarios.

-The margin for adverse deviations would be at least the average of the applicable high and low margin whenever at least one 'significant consideration' exists, or at least one other consideration is significant in the context of the valuation.
+.54 The margin for adverse deviations would be at least the average of the applicable high and low margin, as specified in subsections 2340 and 2350, whenever at least one "significant consideration" exists, or at least one other consideration is significant in the context of the valuation.
 Significant considerations vary by type of assumption and are described under subsections 2340 and 2350.

-2330 Scenario Assumptions: Interest Rates
+2330 Scenario assumptions: Interest rates

-General Considerations
+General considerations